erantapaa/haskell-browser-mods/README.md

 __Caveat:__ This extension works by injecting JS + CSS and by modifying the DOM of the pages of various Haskell-related websites.
-It goes without saying that the extension may cease to work if the structure or pages of these sites change.
+It goes without saying that the features may cease to work if the structure or pages of these sites change.

 ## Tour